ee-uet/UETRV-PCore/README.md

 - Sv32 based MMU support and is capable of running Linux.
 - Cache size, TLB entries etc., are configurable.
 - Intergated PLIC, CLINT, uart, spi peripherals.
-- Uses RISOF framework to run architecture compatibility tests.
+- Uses RISCOF framework to run architecture compatibility tests.

 ### System Design Overview
-The UETRV_Pcore is an applicaion class processor capable of running Linux.
+The UETRV_Pcore is an application class processor capable of running Linux.
 A simplified 5-stage pipelined block diagram is shown below.
 The M-extension is implemented as a coprocessor while memory-management-unit (MMU) module is shared by instruction and data memory (alternatively called load-store-unit (LSU)) interfaces of the pipeline.
 Specifically, the page-table-walker (PTW) of the MMU is shared and there are separate TLBs (translation look aside buffers) for instruction and data memory interfaces.
 The A-extension is implemented as part of the LSU module.

 ![pipeline](./docs/images/pipeline.png)